(I may earn a small commission from the products mentioned in this post.)

 My Experience And Timing Of Knee Surgery

-I choose to have my TKR in the early spring and I have been happy with my decision.
-I made the final decision to have the surgery in November but I decided rehabilitation during cold weather was not an optimal time.
+I choose to have my TKR in the Spring and I have been happy with my decision.
+At first i decided to have the surgery in November but I decided rehabilitation during cold weather was not an optimal time.

 Scheduling the surgery a few months in the future gave me time to finish up projects around the house and to take a trip to see family prior to surgery.

 Even though I live in a fairly warm climate, the weather can be rainy and cold at times during the winter months.
 We do not have AC but we do use the heater at times for 3 months in the winter.

 The end of May was the perfect time for me.
 The weather is warm enough to wear shorts all day.
 As I mentioned before, the fewer clothes you need to put on and take off the better.

 Shorts are also easier to exercise in and I didn’t have to worry about pants rubbing on the staples and the incision.
 This was also a good time to take my rehab walks outside with minimal clothing.

 My doctor does TKR surgery year round, excluding time he may be away on holiday.
 His schedule was wide open although he suggested I plan 2 to 3 months ahead for availability in his schedule.